puneeth-9810/Bioquix-Assg/README.md

 ### API Proxy

--Handles client requests to /data?title=....
+- Handles client requests to /data?title=....
--Fetches movie/show data from:
+- Fetches movie/show data from:
- OMDB API
+  - OMDB API
- TVMaze API
+  - TVMaze API
--Uses Circuit Breaker (Opossum) to handle API failures and retry logic.
+- Uses Circuit Breaker (Opossum) to handle API failures and retry logic.
--Publishes real-time status messages to Redis on the status channel.
+- Publishes real-time status messages to Redis on the status channel.
--Responds to /health endpoint for liveness checks.
+- Responds to /health endpoint for liveness checks.

 ### Heartbeat

--Pings P1’s /health every 5 seconds to monitor availability.
+- Pings P1’s /health every 5 seconds to monitor availability.
--If P1 is healthy, publishes "API Proxy is healthy" to Redis.
+- If P1 is healthy, publishes "API Proxy is healthy" to Redis.
--If P1 is down, publishes an error message.
+- If P1 is down, publishes an error message.
--Can also subscribe to the Redis status channel to log or process status messages from P1.
+- Can also subscribe to the Redis status channel to log or process status messages from P1.

 ### Redis

--Acts as a communication bridge between API Proxy and Heartbeat using Pub/Sub.
+- Acts as a communication bridge between API Proxy and Heartbeat using Pub/Sub.
--Channel used: status*
+- Channel used: status*

 ![Flow](images/flow.png)